 - View a detailed map of Washington County on the Vermont Crafts Council website.

-Here’s the rundown of who’s who (click on the links to learn more about specific artists):
+Here’s the rundown of who’s who (click on the links to learn more about specific artists/exhibits):

-Note #3 (just one more): If you’re wondering why the studio numbers are different colors, that’s because they correspond with the marker colors on the map I created to help you plan your travels.
+Note: If you’re wondering why the numbers are different colors, that’s because they correspond with the marker colors on the map I created to help you plan your travels.
 Behold – the Google Map!

-If you do plan on coming to the Montpelier area, let me know and I’d be happy to recommend some local restaurants for your munching pleasure.
+If you plan on coming to the Montpelier area, let me know and I’d be happy to recommend some local restaurants for your dining pleasure.

 I hope to see you at the studio!